 Ok, we’re getting closer to the finish line with our Sudley!
 Especially if you’re making an unlined blouse – you’re almost there!
 Next up we just have to attach the sleeves and sew up the side seams, so that’s what we will go over today.

 Attaching the sleeve is the same no matter what version of sleeve you choose – short sleeve, elbow length, or long sleeve with elastic casing.
-I’ll just be showing you with a short sleeve today for simplicity and minimal fabric.
+I’ll just be showing you a short sleeve today for simplicity and minimal fabric.
 Also another note – if you’re making a lining, you will want to get this step of the sleeves and side seams done first before attaching the lining!
-All make sense?
+Does that all make sense?
 Then let’s get to it…

 Make sure you have transferred the markings along the sleeve cap from the pattern piece to the fabric.